TAG : HEALTH

 Young people with immigrant background, mental illness, substance abuse problems, neglect as well as short or no education at all count for a large part of the increasing number of young homeless.
 This is the case both in Denmark and the rest of Europe, projekt UDENFOR has learned working with young homeless people.

-90 percent of the homeless under § 110 scheme wanting housing of their own, should enhance cheaper housing and involvement
+90 percent of the homeless people under § 110 scheme wanting housing of their own, should enhance cheaper housing and involvement

 A very recent survey among the users of the § 110 type of accommodations, made by SFI – The Danish National Centre for Social Research shows that most homeless have a wish having their own housing.